-e 31

-- (c) Prepare, post and keep current a list of competitors showing name, number and classification. - (d) Squad competitors and prepare range assignment cards where such cards are used. - (e) Prepare official scorecards. - (f) Check addition on scorecards and correct totals. - (g) Score targets and tabulate. - (h) Prepare Preliminary and Official Bulletins. - (i) Maintain an Official Bulletin Board. - (j) Determine award winners and distribute awards. - (k) Report to NRA Official Referee and Match Director for appropriate disciplinary action any irregularities in firing or scoring which may be indicated by squadding records or scorecards. - (I) Make required reports to NRA within specified time.

-11.6.2 Retention of Records - All fired targets must be retained until the end of the challenge period for that match.
-When targets are used as scorecards and the score is transferred into a computer, the computer record becomes the official scorecard at the end of the posted challenge period for that match.
+- (c) Prepare, post and keep current a list of competitors showing name, number and classification. - (d) Squad competitors and prepare range assignment cards where such cards are used. - (e) Prepare official scorecards. - (f) Check addition on scorecards and correct totals. - (g) Score targets and tabulate. - (h) Prepare Preliminary and Official Bulletins. - (i) Maintain an Official Bulletin Board. - (j) Determine award winners and distribute awards. - (k) Report to NRA Official Referee and Match Director for appropriate disciplinary action any irregularities in firing or scoring which may be indicated by squadding records or scorecards. - (l) Make required reports to NRA within specified time. - 11.6.2 Retention of Records The Statistical Office will retain in good order all completed official scorecards for 30 days, and all fired targets until the expiration of the time allowed for challenges and protests. - 11.6.3 Preliminary Bulletins Preliminary Bulletins on all matches will be posted promptly on the Official Bulletin Board and remain a reasonable length of time to allow competitors or coaches to notify the Statistical Office of apparent errors.

-Note: Targets for National Record consideration shall be retained and sent with documentation to the National Rifle Association.

-11.6.3 Preliminary Bulletins - Preliminary Bulletins on all matches will be posted promptly on the Official Bulletin Board and remain a reasonable length of time to allow competitors or coaches to notify the Statistical Office of apparent errors.
 The challenge closing time will be stated on each bulletin.
-However, where a bulletin board is used and all scores of shooters are copied thereon, such will be accepted in lieu of the above provided a notice appears as to the close of challenge time.

-11.6.4 Official Bulletins - Official Bulletins will be posted on the Official Bulletin Board.
-However, in the procedure outline in Rule 11.6.3 for bulletin boards, such scores shall be acceptable and become final at the end of the challenge time period and shall act as an Official Bulletin.

-11.6.5 Correction of Bulletin Errors - The Statistical Office will correct errors which come to the attention of the office prior to publication of the Official Bulletin.

-11.6.6 Changing Official Bulletins - No Official Bulletin shall be changed except on authority of the Official Referee, Jury or Match Director granted before the time has expired for challenging the last of the Preliminary Bulletins required to cover all the scheduled events.
-Subsequent changes from the Match Director, Official Referee or Jury requesting change are limited to correction of:

-(a) Typographical errors.

-- (b) Aggregate bulletin on which total score does not agree with scores shown on the Official Bulletins for the matches constituting the aggregate. - (c) Wherean error has been made by not following the program schedule of awards. - (d) Errors in classification of shooters, the shooter having been previously advised of such error and of correct classification. - (e) Disqualification of shooters as provided by Rule 9.30.

-11.6.7 Individual Squadding - Where advance entries are received, squadding for all matches may be made in advance.
+However, where a bulletin board is used and all scores of shooters are copied thereon, such will be accepted in lieu of the above provided a notice appears as to the close of challenge time. - 11.6.4 Official Bulletins Official Bulletins will be posted on the Official Bulletin Board.
+However, in the procedure outline in Rule 11.6.3 for bulletin boards, such scores shall be acceptable and become final at the end of the challenge time period and shall act as an Official Bulletin. - 11.6.5 Correction of Bulletin Errors The Statistical Office will correct errors which come to the attention of the office prior to publication of the Official Bulletin. - 11.6.6 Changing Official Bulletins No Official Bulletin shall be changed except on authority of the Official Referee, Jury or Match Director granted before the time has expired for challenging the last of the Preliminary Bulletins required to cover all the scheduled events.
+Subsequent changes from the Match Director, Official Referee or Jury requesting change are limited to correction of: - (a) Typographical errors. - (b) Aggregate bulletin on which total score does not agree with scores shown on the Official Bulletins for the matches constituting the aggregate. - (c) Where an error has been made by not following the program schedule of awards. - (d) Errors in classification of shooters, the shooter having been previously advised of such error and of correct classification. - (e) Disqualification of shooters as provided by Rule 9.30. - 11.6.7 Individual Squadding Where advance entries are received, squadding for all matches may be made in advance.
 Competitors may be squadded so they move a predetermined distance along the firing line after each match.
 They may be squadded as to class, but wherever practical all of a class should fire on the same relay.
 Where post entries are received, they may be squadded as fill-ins to the above.
 Squadding of classes together will be permitted as outlined above.